darafferty/rapthor/docs/source/code.rst

 .. note::

-   The CWL files in Rapthor are jinja2 templates, and so are not directly parsable by CWL tools.
-Rapthor uses the templates to generate the actual CWL files that are passed to Toil.
-These generated CWL files are created in the Rapthor working directory at runtime.
+   The CWL parset files in ``rapthor/pipeline/parsets`` are jinja2 templates, and so are not directly parsable by CWL tools.
+Rapthor uses the templates to generate the actual CWL parsets that are passed to Toil.
+These generated files are created in the Rapthor working directory in ``workdir/pipelines/operation_name`` at runtime with the following names: the pipeline CWL parset file is named ``pipeline_parset.cwl`` (and ``subpipeline_parset.cwl`` when there is a subpipeline) and the pipeline inputs YAML file is named ``pipeline_inputs.yml``.